-Research Report and In-Class Case Study Presentation- (25% of total grade)
+Research Report and In-Class Case Study Presentation - (30% of total grade)

-Your group will perform research for a month and submit a detailed report.
-The research will be a combination of performing interviews, a SWOT Analysis, a PEST Analysis, a literature review, a focus group and a survey.
+Your group will perform research and submit a detailed report.
+The research will be a combination of conducting interviews, a SWOT Analysis, a PEST Analysis, a literature review, focus groups and a survey.
 Your research report will be one of the most critical parts of creating your campaign.
 It will help you better understand your client, their stakeholders and environment in which they operate.
-It will also be the guiding light to help your group create the client's campaign.
+It will also be the guiding light to help your group create the final campaign.
 It will be extremely important for each group member to contribute equally to ensure the report is detailed and comprehensive.

 Each group will also be responsible for presenting a case study in class that stimulates a discussion on a current PR event or issue related to the client.
 This presentation should not reveal anything about your final campaign ideas but should be helpful for the entire class.
-The presentations must be last at least 15 minutes with another 10 minutes of Q&A. The entire presentation should last no more than 30 minutes.
+The presentations must be last at least 20 minutes with another 10-15 minutes of Q&A. The entire presentation should last no more than 40 minutes.
 Each group must submit 6 questions from their presentation to be included on the midterm exam BEFORE the following class.

-Midterm Exam - (20% of total grade)
+Midterm Exam - (15% of total grade)

 The midterm exam will be a test of everything learned from the book, my lectures, guest speakers and in-class group presentations to that point.
-It will be about 80-100 questions that are a combination of multiple choice and T/F.
+It will be a combination of multiple choice and T/F.